abbyruthe/cs_2_project_6_guitar_hero/README.txt

 Guitar Hero

-This project utilized some of the dat structures that we had begun to learn.
+This project utilized some of the data structures that we had begun to learn.
 In the case of this project, we used queues.

-Also, the project utilized some object-orieinted programming.
+Also, the project utilized some object-oriented programming.

-There are 3 classes in this project that, when used together, produced an audio.
+There are 3 programs in this project that, when used together, produced an audio of a chromatic scale of a guitar.

 More information on the explanation of this project can be found here: https://introcs.cs.princeton.edu/java/assignments/guitar.html